railsuser2014/openobject-doc-book-en/3/index.rst

  This part deals with the practical aspects of accounting, and accounting's role throughout the whole company.

- Open ERP's accounting modules enable you not only to manage your operations clearly, following the workflow through from invoicing to payment, but also to use various tools for financial analysis based on both real-time data and recent history depending on the analysis.
+ OpenERP's accounting modules enable you not only to manage your operations clearly, following the workflow from invoicing to payment, but also to use various tools for financial analysis based on both real-time data and recent history depending on the analysis.